OS X El Capitan

 OS X El Capitan (/ɛl ˌkæpᵻˈtɑːn/ el-_-KAP-i-TAHN) (version 10.11), also known as macOS El Capitan, is the twelfth major release of macOS (named OS X at the time of El Capitan's release), Apple's desktop and server operating system for Macintosh.
 It focuses mainly on performance, stability, and security.
 Following the California location-based naming scheme introduced with OS X Mavericks, El Capitan was named after the famous eponymous rock formation in Yosemite National Park.
 OS X El Capitan is the final version to be released under the name OS X. OS X El Capitan received far better reviews than Yosemite.

 The first beta of OS X El Capitan was released to developers shortly following the WWDC keynote on June 8, 2015.
 The first public beta was made available on July 9, 2015.
 There were multiple betas released after the keynote.
 OS X El Capitan was released to end users on September 30, 2015, as a free upgrade through the Mac App Store.

-OS X El Capitan is the final version of OS X to support aluminum Macs and Xserve, as its successor macOS Sierra is incompatible with the mid-2007 and final models of these products.
+OS X El Capitan is the final version of OS X to support the 2008-2009 aluminum MacBook and Xserve, as its successor macOS Sierra is incompatible with that model of the MacBook and the final 2009 model of the Xserve.

 System requirements

 All Macs supporting OS X Mountain Lion, OS X Mavericks, and OS X Yosemite support OS X El Capitan, although not all of its features will work on older models.
 For example, Apple notes that the newly available Metal API is available on "all Macs since 2012".

-These computers can run OS X El Capitan, provided they have at least 2 GB of RAM, with an exception:
+These computers can run OS X El Capitan, provided they have at least 2 GB of RAM, with exceptions: